top of page

 The Fire Ant program website lists the data of chemicals they use.
 You can find their page here.

-There are 2 types of bait used, and they contain different treatments.
-The baits consist of a "carrier" of coarse ground (1-3mm) corn grit soaked in soyabean oil, and specific chemicals.
+There are 2 types of bait each containing different chemical treatments.
+The baits consist of a "carrier" of coarsely ground (1-3mm) corn grit soaked in soyabean oil, with specific chemical treatment additives.

 Firstly, there is a long-term control formulation, used for wide-spread coverage at very low dosage.
 This application controls nests over 1-4 months.

-Secondly, there is a fast-acting treatment used to dose individual nests and aimed at eliminating the nest with a month or so.
+Secondly, there is a fast-acting treatment used to dose individual nests and aimed at eliminating the nest within a shorter period of time, ie about a month or so.

 The 2 types of baits use different treatments, either: